elotroalex/chiens/_texts/translation.md

 - I raise the alarm on the watchtower.
 - Closer!
 - This way!
-- The canoe of buccaneers loots the fields of azure---just for fun.
+- The dinghy of pirates pillages on fields of azure---just for fun.
 - Drunkenness and debauchery.
 An immense expanse turns to gold;
-- in the depths of the lye lake, a red eagle;
+- in the depths of the washing lake, a vermillion eagle;
 - {:.pr} fields of corn, indigo, sugarcane, a few fathoms deep;
 - clamors in the hollow rush up the hollow and plug the sky ...